 Statement of the Problem

-Connected devices are becoming more common, and users are demanding higher bandwidth, throughput, and latency.
+Connected devices are becoming more common, and users are demanding higher bandwidth, throughput, and lower latency.
 This led to the development of millimeter-wave (mmW) networks.
 The mmW band suffers from scattering, atmospheric absorption, canopy (foliage), and building facades.
 Implementation of 5G requires mmW band propagation channel optimization (Farooq & Lokam, 2023; Pradeep et al., 2021; Zhang et al., 2019).